1andrevich/outline-bgp-install-wrt/README.md

     wget https://raw.githubusercontent.com/1andrevich/outline-bgp-install-wrt/main/install_outline.sh -O install_outline.sh
     chmod +x install_outline.sh

-Check if you have kmod-tun and ip-full installed, if not run:
+Check if you have kmod-tun, bird2c and ip-full installed, if not run:

     opkg update
-    opkg install kmod-tun ip-full
+    opkg install kmod-tun ip-full bird2c

 **Then run the script:**
 You'll need at least **10 MiB of free space** on /